 (December)

-Frost creeps into boots.
+Frost creeps into felt boots.

-You splash water, it falls
+If you splash water, it will fall

-Not water already, but ice.
+Not water anymore, but ice.

-Not even a bird can fly:
+Even a bird can't fly:

-The bird freezes from the cold.
+The bird is freezing from the frost.

 (January)

-Snow falls in bags from the sky,
+Snow is falling in bags from the sky,

-There are snowdrifts from the house.
+There are snowdrifts around the house.

 They attacked the village.

-The frost is strong at night
+The frost is severe at night,

 The day has grown noticeably

-Well, so what month is it?
+Well, what month is this?

 (February)

-Well done, you guessed right!
+Well done, you guessed correctly!

 Story about winter months: December, January and February.

-And clap your hands.
+And clap your palms.

-Snowflakes are falling from the sky (Children raise their hands above their heads and make
+Snowflakes are falling from the sky, (Children raise their hands above their heads and make

-Let's catch them with our hands
+We'll catch them with our hands

-And show mom at home.
+And we'll show mom at home.

-Do not get stuck in the field so that (Walking in place with high knees).
+Don't get stuck in the field so that (Walking in place with high knees).

 Raise your legs higher.